-- ·1.
-Identify and demonstrate safe practices and procedures with tools, materials and industry accepted test equipment covered in the course. - ·2.
-Demonstrate appropriate use of test equipment, evaluate circuit performance and apply appropriate troubleshooting techniques to residential electrical circuits. - ·3.
-Draw, plan and interpret electrical plans and symbols used in residential applications - ·4.
-Identify, size, and install wiring and electrical distribution equipment and devices associated with residential electrical installations in accordance with the National Electrical Code. - ·5.
-Recognize and demonstrate appropriate use of tools and materials that are used in residential wiring.
-National ID (CIP) 46.0302 Electrician.
+1. Identify and demonstrate safe practices and procedures with tools, materials and industry accepted test equipment covered in the course.

+2. Demonstrate appropriate use of test equipment, evaluate circuit performance and apply appropriate troubleshooting techniques to residential electrical circuits.

+3. Draw, plan and interpret electrical plans and symbols used in residential applications

+4. Identify, size, and install wiring and electrical distribution equipment and devices associated with residential electrical installations in accordance with the National Electrical Code.

+5. Recognize and demonstrate appropriate use of tools and materials that are used in re National ID (CIP) 46.0302 Electrician.

-ELC 115 Industrial Wiring
+ELC-115 Industrial Wiring

-This course covers layout, planning, and installation of wiring systems in industrial facilities.
-Emphasis is placed on industrial wiring methods and materials.
-Upon completion, students should be able to install industrial systems and equipment.
-RCC Prerequisite: Take ELC 111.
-(SP).
+2 6 0 This course covers layout, planning, and installation of wiring systems in industrial fac placed on industrial wiring methods and materials.
+Upon completion, students should industrial systems and equipment.
+RCC Prerequisite: Take ELC-111 or ELC-126.
+(S